awslabs/ec2-spot-workshops/content/rendering-with-batch/aws-fis/fis-resilience-create.md

 echo "FIS Template ID: ${FIS_TEMPLATE}"
 ```

-Next, you are going to submit a job request that we will intentionally interrupt using this template.
+Next, you are going to submit a rendering job request.